solana-foundation/developer-content/content/guides/getstarted/solana-test-validator.md

 ### Specifying Ledger Location

-You can specify a different directory for the ledger data using the --ledger
+When starting the test validator, you can specify a different directory for the ledger data using the `--ledger` option:
-option:

 ```shell
 solana-test-validator --ledger /path/to/custom/ledger